 @Sabre18 I use a menubutton which I think does pretty much what you’re asking for.
 I use it to tag files that I want to keep together, or at least get them easily together in an overview with one click.
 However, it has one particular restriction which may make it unuseful for your case:

-5. Finally, “Remove last clipped tag from selected files” is something you can do after step 3, in order to remove that particular tag from other files you select.
+- Finally, “Remove last clipped tag from selected files” is something you can do after option 2, in order to remove that particular tag from other files that you then select.

 To see the tags, you must of course activate the “Tags” column in Opus, or open the metadata panel.